-Investment in the Industrial IoT, therefore, is expected to reach US$60 trillion during the next 15 years, according to General Electric.
+Investment in the Industrial IoT, therefore, is expected to reach US$470 billion by 2020, according to Bain.
 And all tech and industrial giants want to dominate that market.
 Among them, the two most prominent players are GE (General Electric) and Siemens.
 Infographic: GE vs. Siemens

 The Trans-Atlantic rivalry is not simply the battle between two of the world’s largest industrial conglomerates.
 It also pits the American ICT might against the German engineering excellence.

 There even is a competition about what the Fourth Industrial Evolution should be called.
 While the American companies prefer the term Industrial IoT, their German competitors rally around the concept of Industrie 4.0 (Industry 4.0), a term coined the German government.

 Nevertheless, GE and Siemens have become increasingly similar in recent years.
 Unlike their Japanese competitors, both have divested most of their consumer products business and focused almost entirely on industrial solutions.
 Today, around 70% of their business overlap with each other, according to JP Morgan.

 The digital side of manufacturing